mwelsch/AM-Matura2020/ReadMe.md

 ---

-Now you can backup your document with in the same directory with:
+Now you can backup your document  in the same directory with:

 ```
 obs do
 ```

-This will open a automatic chrome-instance that will do everything for you:
+This will open an automatic chrome-instance that will do everything for you:

 * Log in to Overleaf
 * Download the document
 * Unzip it
-* Adding & committing files to git
+* Adding & committing the files to git
 * Push changes to the remote-repository

 To add a custom commit-message use `obs do "<your message here>"`.

 ## Sources
 * [Fix your Chromedriver](https://stackoverflow.com/a/52108199)